Full name Charles Andrew John Morris

 Another product of King's College, Taunton - the school that developed Jos Buttler, Roger Twose, Richard Harden and Alex Barrow among others - Morris played age-group cricket for Somerset and then attended Oxford-Brookes University, making his first-class debut for Oxford MCCU in 2012.

 He represented Devon in Minor Counties cricket in 2011 and, on the back of that, was recommended to Worcestershire.
-He made a decent - though far from outstanding - impression for their second XI, but it was something of a surprise when he won selection in the first team at the start of the following season.
+He made a decent - though far from outstanding - impression for their second XI, so it was something of a surprise when he won selection in the first team at the start of the following season.

+He started the 2014 season representing Oxford MCCU and finished it having taken more than 50 Championship wickets and helping Worcestershire achieve promotion.
 Maintaining a tight, probing line and length and enjoying an apparently insatiable appetite for bowling, Morris fulfilled a valuable role in a side that defined its lowly reputation to claim promotion.
 He finished with 52 Championship wickets at an average of 26.36 with a maiden five-wicket haul against Derbyshire the high-point.
 He also gained a nomination for the Cricket Writers' Club's young player of the year award and a new, long-term contract.